siddhijain25/RSIDBuildTranslator/README.md

 `pip install RSIDBuildTranslator`

+The tool automatically downloads the required database on first usage.

 ## Usage

 Once installed, you can call the program from the command line for viewing all options available.